Brain Jotter: Early life and education

-Brain Jotter was born on 5 February 1996, in Orile Iganmu, Lagos State, Nigeria.
+Chukwuebuka Emmanuel Amuzie was born on 5 February 1996, in Orile Iganmu, Lagos State, Nigeria.
 He hails from Imo State.
 Raised in Lagos, he completed his primary and secondary education there.
-Brain Jotter later pursued a degree in Business Administration at the University of Lagos and graduated in 2024.
+Amuzie later pursued a degree in Business Administration at the University of Lagos and graduated in 2024.

 Career

-Brain Jotter's career in comedy began during his secondary years, where he performed as a stand-up comedian at various live comedy shows.
-His early performances included appearances at notable events such as "The Unleashed" and "Pencil Unbroken" in Abuja.
-However, his major breakthrough came in 2020 when he started posting short comedic videos on Instagram.
+Brain Jotter's career in comedy began during his secondary school years, where he performed as a stand-up comedian at various live comedy shows.
+His early performances included appearances at events such as "The Unleashed" and "Pencil Unbroken" in Abuja.
+His wider recognition came in 2020 when he began posting short comedic videos on Instagram.

-Some of his skits have featured other Nigerian comedians, such as Mr Funny, Nons Miraj, Don Jazzy and Bovi.
+Some of his skits have featured other Nigerian comedians, including Mr Funny, Nons Miraj, Don Jazzy and Bovi.
 He is the brand ambassador for The Shawn Exchange, a company that deals in digital assets and cryptocurrency.

-He started the 'Gwo Gwo' dance challenge which became popular on social media platforms.
-The dance challenge revived the song "Ka Esi Le Onye Isi Oche" by Mike Ejeagha.
-In May 2024, he organised another show 'Outside box comedy show' in Abuja.
+He initiated the "Gwo Gwo Gwo Ngwo" dance challenge, which gained traction on social media platforms.
+The challenge drew renewed attention to the song "Ka Esi Le Onye Isi Oche" by Mike Ejeagha.
+In May 2024, he organised a stand-up comedy show titled "Outside the Box" in Abuja.